 Activate your TraceTogether app (short-term visitors only).

 Take private transport (e.g. taxi or Grab) to your self-isolation location, for example your place of residence or a designated hotel.
-Remain there until you receive a negative result.
-This typically takes four to six to hours.
+Isolate there until going out for your post-arrival test.

-Once your negative test result is received by SMS, you are free to leave your self isolation location.
+Once your negative test result is received by SMS / email, you are free to leave your self isolation location.

 Your VTL departure checklist